SURYA-LAMICHANEY/ExtremeLy/README.md

 ExtremeLy is a python package for Extreme Value Analysis.
 It was found that there are not many packages for EVA in python.
 Among existing packages some of them were incomplete, some of them were internally using R packages and some had only basic implementations without any plots for model assessment.
-So ExtremeLy brings all those packages together, removes R dependencies and provides most of the fucntionalities for EVA in pythonwithout being dependent on R packages.
+So ExtremeLy brings all those packages together, removes R dependencies and provides most of the fucntionalities for EVA in python without being dependent on R packages.
 Some fucntionalities from the already existing packages have been usedas they are, some have been modified to accomodate additional requirements and for some just the R dependenciesare replaced with python implementation.
 The three already existing packages that are used here are: